adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 Browsers show a loading indicator when a page is loading.
 SPAs use AJAX to load pages and so they must show a custom one.
 This requires extra work.

 Also, the browser's indicator displays *progress*.
 That is, a user can tell how long left the request is going to take.
 Javascript can only state that something is loading, not how long left there is.
-This leads users requesting the link again.
+This leads users to request the link again.

 Furthermore, the user's browser provides a predictable and familiar loading indicator, no matter which website they visit.
 When we use Javascript to do this, we break the third of Henny Swan’s UX principles, *design with familiarity in mind*.